 The FCRHA began implementation of the minimum rent activity in 2015.
-On-site staffing was instituted at the three Public Housing sites; a reduction in the frequency of reexaminations was started; HCD met with Yardi to develop the specifications for the programming necessary for minimum rent and rent reform; and baseline data on the Public Housing residents was provided to George Mason for the rent reform evaluation.
+On-site staffing was instituted at the three Public Housing sites; a reduction in the frequency of reexaminations was started; HCD met with Yardi to develop the specifications for the programming necessary for minimum rent and rent reform; and baseline data on the Public Housing residents was provided to Geoge Mason for the rent reform evaluation.
 Unfortunately, after this initial implementation, a technical road block was met.
 The FCRHA uses Yardi as its software to manage all aspects of its affordable housing operations.
-Fairfax County-the County Attorney's Office, the Department of Information Technology (DIT), and the FCRHA--and Yardi spent over two years negotiating a renewal contact-much of the time dealing with the security/protection of the FCRHA's data when moving to a private cloud.
-Fortunately, the Yardi contact was finally signed by both parties in June 2016.
-Once the contract was signed, DIT, HCD and Yardi worked together and moved Yardi to the cloud for the FCRHA by November 2016.
-Currently, DIT, HCD and Yardi are working to upgrade the Yardi software.
-The Yardi software upgrade and rent reform programming is expected to be completed by April 2017.
-These negotiations, movement to the cloud, and software upgrades have taken longer than expected and have delayed the full implementation of this activity because of the necessity of having Yardi to manage this function.
+Fairfax County-the County Attorney's Office, the Department of Information Technology, and the FCRHA--and Yardi spent over two years negotiating a renewal contact-much of the time dealing the security/protection of the FCRHA's data when moving to a private cloud.
+Fortunately, the Yardi contact was finally signed by both parties in June 2016 and the implementation of minimum rent will continue once the private cloud is set up, the Yardi software is upgraded and programming is complete-likely by January 2017.
+These negotiations have taken longer than expected and have delayed the full implementation of this activity because of the necessity of having Yardi to manage this function.